pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/glossary.md

 ##

+**Approver role**

+The approver role describes why a person is considered and approver.

+Approver role can be direct approver, member of a direct approver group, delegate of a direct approver and member of a delegate group.

+##

 **Approver vote**

 The decision of one person who is either named as approver of part of an approver group.